Arbitration

 Steps for Filing an Arbitration Request

-6. Once your Arbitration request has been received, you will be notified by email.
+- Once your Arbitration request and fee have been received, you will be notified by email.
 The Georgia REALTORS® has at least one scheduled Grievance meeting per month.
-You will be notified of the findings and the next step in the process within 48 hours of the meeting being held.
+You will be updated on the findings and the next step in the process within 48 hours of the meeting being held.

-7. If the Grievance Panel pushes the arbitration request forward to a hearing, then the parties are required to attempt mediation through the Georgia REALTORS®.
-If the parties are unable to resolve the dispute through mediation, then the arbitration request will be pushed forward to a hearing.
+- If the Grievance Panel pushes the arbitration request forward to a hearing, then the parties are required to attempt mediation through the Georgia REALTORS®.
+If the parties are unable to resolve the dispute through mediation, then the dispute will be scheduled for hearing.

-8. If you have any questions or concerns, please contact Lillie McLean, Professional Standards Administrator and Legal Affairs Specialist, at (678) 597-4114
+- If you have any questions or concerns, please contact the Professional Standards Administrator via email at

 Arbitration, a form of alternative dispute resolution (ADR), is a legal technique for the resolution of disputes outside the courts.
 The parties to a dispute refer it to one or more persons (the “arbitrators”, “arbiters,” or “arbitral tribunal”), whose decision (the “award”) they agree to be bound.
 It is a settlement technique in which a third party reviews the case and imposes a decision that is legally binding for both sides.